hashicorp/terraform-provider-vault/website/docs/r/ad_secret_backend.html.md

 * `backend` - (Optional) The unique path this backend should be mounted at.
 Must not begin or end with a `/`.
 Defaults to `ad`.

+* `disable_remount` - (Optional) If set, opts out of mount migration on path updates.
+  See here for more info on [Mount Migration](https://www.vaultproject.io/docs/concepts/mount-migration)

 * `anonymous_group_search` - (Optional) Use anonymous binds when performing LDAP group searches (if true the initial credentials will still be used for the initial connection test).